G♯ composite blues scale diatonic chords

 G# composite blues scale — ukulele chords and intervals

-The G# composite blues scale is a comprehensive nine-note jazz scale that merges major and minor blues structures.
-On ukulele, it contains the notes G#, A#, B, C, C#, D, D#, F, F#.
-It allows improvisers absolute melodic freedom over dominant chords, blending happiness and grit in every line.
-The diatonic chords of G# composite blues are G# unknown, A# unknown, B unknown, D minor seventh, D# minor seventh, D diminished, D# minor, F diminished, F# unknown.
+Harmonizing the G# composite blues scale produces a comprehensive jazz chord family that merges major and minor blues structures into a single, flexible harmonic palette.
+The chords of G# composite blues are G# unknown, A# unknown, B unknown, D minor seventh, D# minor seventh, D diminished, D# minor, F diminished, F# unknown.
+The nine chords allow improvisers to freely mix happy and gritty chord colors over dominant harmony.
+This chord family is the ultimate toolkit for jazz-blues comping, providing every shade between major and minor.
 Commonly used in Jazz, Blues, Fusion, Funk.
 Notable players include John Scofield, Robben Ford, Larry Carlton.
-Use over dominant 7th chords in blues and jazz-blues.
-Contains both major and minor 3rds, allowing fluid switching between bright and dark.

 The G# composite blues scale has the following degrees: 1 2 ♭3 3 4 ♭5 5 6 ♭7.